FlowForwarding/loom/icontrol/README.md

 Tapestry users may use icontrol to configure the switch for tapestry.
 The iof:tapestry_config function:

-1. clears all flows in table 0
+1. optionally clears all flows in table 0
 2. bridges the DNS server and Client ports
 3. forwards UDP traffic from the DNS server port to the controller